 Nike Football continues on with its awareness partnership with (PRODUCT) RED with the creation of a special limited edition version of the T90 Ascente.
 The ball follow’s up closely on a similar (Nike)RED “Lace Up.
 Save Lives” campaign.
 The ball will be debuted over the weekend at games across Europe’s biggest leagues including the EPL, La Liga and Serie A. Sales from the ball will benefit The Global Fund to Fight AIDS.
-The ball is currently available for purchase through the Nike Store in Britain.
+The ball is currently available for purchase through the

 London, UK (March 9, 2010) Three leading European football leagues will turn